Shani occupies 8th-from-Chandra

 Shani in bhava-8 gives significant resistance to the deepest levels of self-destruction and rebirth, which results in greater longevity for the current incarnation.

-Better results should be predicted if Shani occupies Thula, Makara, or Kumbha.
+Better results should be predicted if Shani occupies Tula, Makara-Draco, or Kumbha.

 he attitude toward catastrophic change and secret, unpredictable upheavals is fundamentally stubborn, persistent, conservative and slow.